kkousounnis/University-Academy-Web-Application-Spring-React/README.md

 Functionalities that needs to be implemented.

-1)Dashboards with all the 4 courses  and his assignment which every course has only one assignment and belongs to a semester one year in total like a master   2 semesters.
+1)Dashboards with all the 4 courses  and his assignment which every course has only one assignment and belongs to a semester one year in total like a master   2 semesters and a Master thesis.
 Courses:

  a.
 Algorithms 1 assignment (Implement Quick Sort Algorithm.)